aedubois/TAI-Project/README.md

                         Genetic algorithm: plays a move based of trained neural network, please select weight file -s, --sshaped         S-Shaped algorithm: browses the whole grid each time in an 'S' shape.
 Only works if height of grid is even.
   -a, --astar           A* algorithm: classical A* algorithm, with Manhattan distance as heuristic

+  -q, --qlearning       Q-Learning algorithm: plays a move based on a Q-Learning algorithm, pass the name of the qtable file as argument
+  -d, --deepqlearning   Deep Q-Learning algorithm: plays a move based on a Deep Q-Learning algorithm, pass the name of the model file as argument

 ```

 ### Entrainement

+#### Algorithme génétique
 Pour entrainer un nouveau réseau de neurone pour le snake, il faut lancer le
 programme `train.py`, par exemple: